Montréal’s Gay Village: Your introductory guide

-The Montréal Village is where many members of the local LGBTQ communities gather.
-But it’s a neighbourhood where everyone is truly welcome.
-Located directly east of downtown, the Village traditionally served as a safe space for gays, lesbians, trans folks and “others” — to live together, to celebrate together and to support each other.
-While the Village has positioned Montréal as a premier destination for LGBTQ travellers, these days, queer Montréal stretches beyond the Village into every neighbourhood.
+The Montréal Village is where many members of the local LGBTQ communities congregate.
+But everyone with an open mind is welcome.
+Located directly east of downtown, the Village traditionally served as a safe-space for gays, lesbians, trans folks and “others” — to live together, to celebrate together and to support each other.
+As decades have passed, Montréal has become a global capital for LGBTQ people, and various queer communities are no longer confined to a specific neighborhood.
 (In short: every part of Montréal is a wee bit gay.)

-In the warmer months, close to 60 outdoor patios extend under a canopy of hundreds of thousands of multicoloured balls called 18 Shades of Gay (by Claude Cormier + Associates).
+In the warmer months, close to 60 outdoor patios extend under a canopy of nearly two hundred thousand multicoloured balls.
 Lounges, bars, karaoke joints, afterhours clubs and drag queens are all part of the entertainment scene.
 At any point during the year, it’s one of the city’s best spots for people watching.
-The Village also makes a great option to sip iced coffee and use the Wi-Fi network, which is free and available throughout the ‘hood.
+The Village also makes a great option to sip iced coffee and use the Wi-Fi network, which is free and available throughout the neighbourhood.

 Somewhere, Under the Rainbow

 The balls of the Village have become iconic.
 (Yes, snicker if you wish.)
-Designed by internationally-renowned landscape architect Claude Cormier, the annual urban canopy began as a single colour, one that denoted queerness and nonconformity: pink.
-The colour spectrum, however, has evolved into its current incarnation, 18 Shades of Gay.
+Designed by internationally renowned landscape architect Claude Cormier, the annual urban canopy began as a single colour, one that denoted queerness and nonconformity: pink.
+The colour spectrum, however, has evolved into an 18-tone sequence that references the rainbow flag.
 The installation spans the entire length of the pedestrian zone, comprising of more than 180,000 resin balls.
 To call it mere “decoration” would be a wrongdoing; this is one of Canada’s most important pieces of public art.
+This year is the last year to see the installation.
+So, don’t miss it.

-Blanc is an outdoor gallery that enables pedestrians access to art — day or night, rain or shine, 365 days a year.
+Galerie blanc is an outdoor gallery that enables pedestrians’ access to art — day or night, rain or shine, 365 days a year.
 The objective is to facilitate a merge between creativity and the public, making art accessible for everyone while simultaneously encouraging contemplation.
-The main gallery is located at the corner of Sainte-Catherine East and Wolfe Street.
-This year, discover 70 new illuminated works of art by five artists, and other pieces that are deployed along Sainte-Catherine Street East.
+The main gallery is located at the corner of Sainte-Catherine Street East and Wolfe Street.
+This year Galerie blanc has partnered with Festival Chromatic and TOILETPAPER magazine to investigate the current phenomenon of hyper consumption of images.
+The images are colourful, playful, and often ironic.

-Montréal has an international reputation for being a great food city, and the Village is not exempt from this repute.
-Burgeoning restaurateurs have a history of setting up shop and experimenting with a receptive queer community.
-While the Village continues to evolve, what remains consistent is a high density of great food options.
-Since arriving on the scene a decade ago, sophisticated French bistro O’Thym has become the frontrunner among a competitive roster of “Bring Your Own Wine” restaurants in Montréal.
-Saloon is the Neil Patrick Harris of Montréal restaurants—loveable with a healthy dose of campiness.
-Fetching and self-assured, Magpie is one of the best places for pizza.
+Montréal has an international reputation for being a great food city, and The Village is not exempt from this repute.
+In the past, the relatively affordable rents of the neighbourhood have enabled burgeoning restaurateurs to set up shop and experiment with a receptive queer community.
+While the Village continues to evolve, what has remained consistent is a decent density of great food options.
+Since arriving on the scene, a decade ago, sophisticated French bistro O’Thym has become the frontrunner among a competitive roster of “Bring Your Own Wine” restaurants in Montréal.
+Saloon Bistro Bar is the Neil Patrick Harris of Montréal restaurants—loveable with a healthy dose of campiness.
+Fetching and self-assured, Pizzeria Magpie is one of the best places for pizza.
 Agrikol is an oh-so-sexy bistro and wine bar with a focus on Haitian food, drink and culture.
 Portions are small but shareable at Le Red Tiger (affordable southeast Asian street food), so order at least two items per person.
-For great espresso-based coffee, try indie cafes Pourquoi Pas or La Graine Brûlée.
+Taste the Caribbean at Palme, which serves tropical staples with a Montréal twist.
+For great espresso-based coffee, try indie cafes Pourquoi Pas espresso bar or La graine brûlée.

 Shante, you stay